Which city is cheaper, San Antonio or Miami?

 Miami is a high energy, glamorous, and exciting beach city.
 It's an amazing and huge city with tons of activities and things to do.
 It's also known for live music, food, and beaches.

-San Antonio is a historic and cultural city.
-It's also known for food, museums, and nightlife.
+San Antonio is a festive, fun, and historic city.
+It's a gorgeous place to visit.
+It's also known for shopping, museums, and nightlife.

-Miami has a colorful and one-of-a-kind nightlife scene.
+The nightlife in Miami is well established with world renowned clubs and venues.
 From the posh nightlife clubs in South Beach, to the local salsa dancing venues in Little Havana, Miami is a city that thrives with energy.
+There are many world-renowned clubs that keep the music and drinks flowing through the entire night.
+There's also a glitzy and glamourous scene where the wealthy like to see and be seen.

 Miami is a world class music destination.
 Popular live music venues include Ball and Chain, Cafe La Trova, Flamingo Theater Bar.